 Best time to visit Utah National Parks

 You can visit most of the Utah National Parks all year round.
-But you might encounter some snow during winter months (especially in Bryce Canyon).
+But you might encounter some snow during the winter months (especially in Bryce Canyon).
 I would recommend traveling in shoulder season: March to May or September to November.
 You will avoid most crowds during these months.
-It also can get really hot in some of during parks during summer months.
+It also can get really hot in some of during parks during the summer months.

 Utah road trip